-Mobile Care Monitoring is icon-driven which saves time, whilst additionally comprising pre-filled sentences that staff can then adapt.
+The Clinical Care System is icon-driven which saves time, whilst additionally comprising pre-filled sentences that staff can then adapt.
 This speeds up the note-taking process, enabling carers to spend more time providing direct care to residents.

 “We use Person Centred Software on our PC desktops, handheld devices and, most recently, staff have begun using it on their personal devices, which means all staff members can safely and securely access the software at any time and anywhere.
 Now, there is more time to spend on care with less admin, whilst simultaneously meeting legislative reporting requirements.